"

 Attention:

-• Earlier in chapter 3, will learned idiomatic expressions with faire (figurative, as opposed to literal, meanings):
+• Earlier in chapter 3, you learned idiomatic expressions with faire; these have figurative meanings, as opposed to literal, meanings:

-• In this vocabulary list, the verb faire is used as an impersonal expression to describe the weather.
+• In this vocabulary list, the verb faire is used as an impersonal expressions to describe the weather.

-• The expression “Il fait” literally means “He is”.
+• The expression “Il fait” literally means “He does”.

 • Just like with the faire idiomatic expressions, pay close attention to the prepositions used with faire in this list (du, des).
 Study these propositions as part of the expressions.